Extremalization approach to black hole thermodynamics: perturbations around higher-derivative gravities: Introduction

 Einstein's general relativity is described by the Einstein-Hilbert action.
 However, from the perspective of effective field theory, we can add higher-derivative terms to it, so the Lagrangian can be written as:

 where $\gamma_m$ are the couplings of the higher-derivative terms $L_m$.
 In practice, such higher-derivative terms can be obtained by integrating out small-scale matter field fluctuations or derived from the low-energy effective action of string theory via a top-down approach \cite{Boulware:1985wk,Cardoso:2018ptl,Clifton:2011jh}.
+These higher-derivative terms may induce non-trivial effects on black hole physics; see, e.g., Refs.~\cite{Borah:2025crf, Borah:2025tvw}.

 In general, considering the perturbations due to the higher-derivative terms in \eqref{lag1}, the known black hole solutions and black hole thermodynamics in Einstein gravity will receive higher-order corrections.
 In fact, perturbed black hole solutions are often difficult to obtain, especially for rotating black holes.
 Surprisingly, at the first-order level in $\gamma_m$, the perturbed black hole thermodynamic quantities can be derived without knowing the perturbed black hole solutions.
 This phenomenon was first observed by Gubser et al. in 1999, but it was regarded as a puzzling phenomenon at that time and lacked a proper theoretical explanation \cite{Gubser:1998nz,Caldarelli:1999ar,Landsteiner:1999gb}.